santwanav/TCP-BBR-doc/UtilitiesUsed.md

 zsh and fish, out of which it does not work with fish because `$$` isn't supported in fish.)

+* Killing/Stopping a process running in background.
+As we know that using `&` after a command in unix makes a program run in the background.
+What if we wish to terminate the program.
+Following ways will help you do so:
+			* Use the command `fg` to bring the process in foreground and then use the `Ctrl+C` as you would do to kill a normal process.
+			* Use the command `jobs` to list all the jobs running in the background and then use `kill %<job-num>`.
+			* Use the process id of the process to kill it using `pkill`.
+Now how will you find the process id.
+Following are the ways:
+						* Use the command `ps` with `grep`.
+						* Use the command `pgrep`

 Resources:

 * [Tee](https://www.computerhope.com/unix/utee.html)